cobwebos/docs/articles/media-services/media-services-dotnet-live-encode-with-onpremises-encoders.md

 		        public static IChannel CreateAndStartChannel()
 		        {
-					//If you want to change the Smooth fragments to HLS segment ratio, you would set the ChannelCreationOptions¡¯s Output property.
+				//If you want to change the Smooth fragments to HLS segment ratio, you would set the ChannelCreationOptions’s Output property.

 		            IChannel channel = _context.Channels.Create(
 		                new ChannelCreationOptions